JavierRosales/Pands-Project/README.md

 1. print(dataset.shape) - This will output rows and column totals.

-2. print(dataset.head()) - Enter a number within the brackets to display the number of data rows.
+2. print(dataset.head()) - Enter a number within the brackets to display the number of data rows you wish to output.

 3. print(dataset.describe()) - This outputs the mean, max, min as well as some other data in percentage

-4.  print(dataset.groupby('class').size()) - This will display each classification of data along with the number of each.
+4.  print(dataset.groupby('class').size()) - This will display each classification of data along with the number of each species in this case.

 **Data Visualization**

 Next we can look at the data relating to each variable and also the relationships between each of the variables in the data-set.
-This can be done through scripts which will output data, in this case a Boxplot and Histogram will illustrate the data.
+This can be done through histograms, plots etc. By exploring the data visually you can see the relationships between each species by the grouping or clustering on scatterplots and other graphs you may use.

 **1. Boxplot**: A box and whisker plot—also called a box plot—displays the five-number summary of a set of data.
 The five-number summary is the minimum, first quartile, median, third quartile, and maximum.
 In a box plot, we draw a box from the first quartile to the third quartile.
 A vertical line goes through the box at the median.
 The whiskers go from each quartile to the minimum or maximum.(Wellbeing at School)

 I found information online and code which enabled me to display the data for each variable in the set.
 I done this in the "irisplot.py" folder.

 - dataset.plot(kind='box', subplots=True, layout=(2,2), sharex=False, sharey=False)

 plt.show()

 ![Plot](https://user-images.githubusercontent.com/47174160/56138624-2b202600-5f8f-11e9-8787-67614c3cacf6.PNG)